Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Madhur Panwar, Negar Foroutan, Badr AlKhamissi, Gail Weiss, and Anja Surina for their helpful discussions and feedback on our manuscript.
 Antara Bhattacharya and Yugesh Kothari provided essential support in verifying the Hindi feature annotations.
-We also thank Julian Minder for insights on training crosscoders and Michael Hanna for the \LaTeX{} code for sequence activation visualizations in tabular form.
+We also thank Julian Minder for insights on training crosscoders and Michael Hanna for the \LaTeX{} code used to visualize sequence activations in tables.

-We also gratefully acknowledge the support of the Swiss National Science Foundation (No. 215390), Innosuisse (PFFS-21-29), the EPFL Center for Imaging, Sony Group Corporation, and a Meta LLM Evaluation Research Grant.
-A.M. is supported by a Zuckerman postdoctoral fellowship. \end{arxivenv}
+We also gratefully acknowledge the support of the Swiss National Science Foundation (No. 215390), the European Research Council (Starting grant no. 101222478, RESPECT-LM), the AI2050 program at Schmidt Sciences (Grant \#G-25-69783), Sony Group Corporation, and the Swiss National Supercomputing Center (CSCS) in the form of an infrastructure engineering and development project.